CoderGeoff/DependencyInversionJava/README.md

 # Code that adheres rather more to the Dependency Inversion Principle

-Now look in
+Now chck out the branch, DependencyInversion

-In `siemens.plm.dependencyinversion.snakesandladdersdependencyinversion`:
+In `siemens.plm.dependencyinversion.snakesandladders`:

 | Class | Description |
 |-------|-------------|